HeimirDavid/recipe-application/README.md

 # SeeFood!

 SeeFood is a website where people can store and share their favorite recipes.
-Here you can create your own recipes to share with others, find and locate new recipes, perhaps get some new inspiration for tonights dinner.
+Here you can create your own recipes to share with others, find and locate new recipes, and perhaps get some new inspiration for tonights dinner.
 Create a user to handle your own recipes while enjoying the shared space with others!